Jdev31/Jdev31/README.md

-## 👋 Hi, I'm James Healy
+## 👋 Hi, I'm Jamie Healy

-Find below some completed projects!
+Find below some completed projects or visit my website that describes some of my more recent ones at <https://jdev31.github.io/>